All You Need To Know About Epoxy Resin Art

 Working with epoxy resin is simple and once you understand the basics, you’ll find the possibilities are endless!
 From 3-dimensional paintings and home decor to sparkling jewelry and one-of-a-kind furniture, epoxy resin has an unparalleled versatility and a beauty that is irresistible.

-Our beginner’s guide to epoxy resin includes everything you’ll need to successfully start with resin art.
+Our beginner’s guide to resin art includes everything you’ll need to successfully start with epoxy resin.
 Once you reach the bottom of the page, you’ll be able to confidently answer the following questions about epoxy resin art:

 - What is epoxy resin made of?